-Special Revenue Funds are a fund type used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes.
-Special Revenue Funds account for 0.5% of the Town-wide expenditure budget.
-The Town's largest Special Revenue Fund is the Urban Run-Off Source Fund.
-The total proposed Budget for Special Revenue Funds for FY 2021/22 is \$321,243.
+Special Revenue Funds are a fund type used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes including four trusts established to provide for the servicing of donations and bequests to the Town's Library program.
+Special Revenue Funds account for 0.9% of the Town-wide expenditure budget.
+The Town's largest Special Revenue Funds are the ARPA and the Urban Run-Off Source Fund.
+The total proposed Budget for Special Revenue Funds for FY 2022/23 is \$1,705,178.